Use Passkeys

 options’.

-Behind the scenes, creating the key pair is usually the job of the
+Behind the scenes, creating and storing the key pair is the job of

-operating system: Windows, macOS, Android, iOS or another.
+- The operating system: Windows, macOS, Android, iOS or otherwise.

 Using passkeys